 14. PLAN AHEAD!
 BEFORE COMING TO STUDY HALL, DETERMINE WHAT ASSIGNMENTS OR READINGS YOU WILL BE COMPLETING WHILE IN STUDY HALL.
 BRING ENOUGH WORK TO KEEP YOU BUSY.

-15. ASC supervisors have the authority to enforce these policies as they see fit.
+15. ARC supervisors have the authority to enforce these policies as they see fit.
 If you cannot adhere to the rules, you will be asked to leave and any hours completed during that time will be lost.
-If you are asked to leave the ASC, an Incident Report - bearing your name and details of the infraction - will be submitted to the Head Coach as well as the Compliance Coordinator.
+If you are asked to leave the ARC, an Incident Report - bearing your name and details of the infraction - will be submitted to the Head Coach as well as the Compliance Coordinator.